softdev15/slate/source/index.html.md

 | 28              | Multiple possible Jobs                                     |
 | -1              | Custom exception                                           |

 ## Validating webhook signatures

 When Shipamax send a webhook the requests are signed with a signature in the HTTP header.
-The signature will consist of a version and a SHA-256 hash.
+The signature will consist of a version number and an HMAC-SHA256 hash.

 Current version: v1

 To verify this signature, perform the following steps:
-- Create a string that concatenates: Access token + request body
-- Create a SHA-256 hash of the resulting string
+- Calculate the HMAC-SHA256 hash using the secret key
-- Compare the hash to the signature
+- Compare the hash to the signature in the http header
 - If they are equal the request is from Shipamax

 For example with a secret of 12345 and a body of